B0und/WikiSpeedrun/README.md

 git clone https://github.com/B0und/WikiSpeedrun.git
 ```

-In the project directory you can run:
+In the project directory you can run `npm i` and then:

 ### `npm start`

-Runs the app in the development mode.\
+To run the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

 ### `npm run build`

-Builds the app for production to the `build` folder.\
+To build the app for production to the `build` folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ## License